ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 Due to time constraints, the scope of this project needed to be feasible.
 Due to this, the research that was conducted has room for improvement.
 The current implementation only uses data for two cryptocurrencies (Bitcoin and Ethereum).
 However, you could extend the project by incorporating data from multiple cryptocurrencies and training the model to predict their prices.

-Another Way to expand upon this research is to research more efficient hyperparameters for the machine learning model.
+Another way to expand upon this research is to research more efficient hyperparameters for the machine learning model.
 In the current implementation, the hyperparameters used in the model are fixed.
 Different hyperparameters might result in better performance.
 Many more hyperparameters are still being developed and are competing for the most accurate performance.
 Different hyperparameters could be tested in the future to see if they produce more accurate results.

 The research uses a simple RNN (Recurrent Neural Network) architecture.
 However, there are many different types of RNNs, such as Long Short-Term Memory (LSTM) and Gated Recurrent Units (GRUs), which might perform better on this task.
 Another possible future work could be to experiment with different RNN architectures and compare their performance.